simplesamlphp/simplesamlphp-module-oidc/README.md

 The module lets you create, read, update and delete all the RP you want.
 To see the client id and the client secret press the show button.

+### Create client options

+* Enabled: You can enable or disable a client.
+Disabled by default.
+* Secure client: The client is secure if it is capable of securely storing a secret.
+Unsecure clients must provide a PCKS token (code_challenge parameter during authorization phase).
+Disabled by default.